stripe/stripe-dotnet/readme.md

   * A test suite in the `Stripe.net.Test` project.
   * Another test suite in the `Stripe.Test.XUnit` project.

-ince we're moving to XUnit as the preferred testing suite, please try and build tests against that project.
+Since we're moving to XUnit as the preferred testing suite, please try and build tests against that project.
 If you need help, you can [open an issue](https://github.com/stripe/stripe-dotnet/issues/new).